geonetwork/core-doc-sources/eng/developer/source/schemaPlugins/index.rst

 Some other points about elements autodetect:

 - multiple elements can be specified - eg. as in the above, both metadataStandardName and metadataStandardVersion have been specified - all must be match for the record to be recognized as belonging to this schema.
+- multiple values for the elements can be specified. eg. as in the above, a match for gmd:metadataStandardVersion will be found for `1.5-experimental` OR `MCP:BlueNet V1.5-experimental` OR `MCP:BlueNet V1.5` - the vertical line or pipe character '|' is used to separate the options here.
 - if the elements have a namespace then the namespace(s) should be specified on the autodetect element or somewhere in the schema-ident.xml document before the element in which they are used - eg. in the above there are there namespace declarations on the autodetect element so as not to clutter the content.

 **3. Root element** - root element of the document must match.
 An example use case is the one used for the eml-gbif schema.
 Documents belonging to this schema always have root element of eml:eml so the autodetect section for this schema is: